Articles

 Conclusion:

 Understanding the ins and outs of insurance coverage is crucial when shipping fine art.
-While cargo insurance protects the transport process and liability insurance covers us during handling, fine art insurance is necessary for full protection of high-value artwork.
+While cargo insurance protects the transport process and liability insurance covers us during handling, all-risk fine art insurance is necessary for full protection of high-value artwork.

 At Arête Logistics, we always recommend that our clients carry fine art insurance to ensure comprehensive coverage for their valuable pieces.
 However, we also take responsibility for providing safe, reliable, and secure shipping with the appropriate liability and cargo coverage.